 To apply for a Total Fire Ban permit:

-- Return your form, with all sections fully completed, to the local CFA District Office.
+- Return your form, with all sections fully completed, to firstname.lastname@example.org or post to:

 - Lodge your form with CFA early.
 Permit management processes and inspections, if required, may take some time.
-Regular applicants should aim to lodge their forms by September each year.
+Applicants should aim to lodge their forms by September each year.
 During peak times (e.g. the first declared TFB for the season, it can take up to a week to issue permits.

 - CFA will notify you of its decision in due course.
 Permit applications may not be assessed until close to the time the work is to be conducted.
 This is so the weather and local conditions can be assessed.
 CFA’s operational activity may also delay permit application processing.

 *The Country Area of Victoria may include outer metropolitan Melbourne suburbs but does not include the MFB Fire District, any forest, national park or protected public land.
 If you are not sure about the location you may need a permit for, please check the boundary on the orange key maps at the front of a Melway, check the CFA & MFB boundaries or contact CFA Headquarters on (03) 9262 8444.
 Contact MFB for permits within the Metropolitan District and DELWP for permits in forests, national parks or protected public land.